 An application link is sent to all eligible Packaging students, usually in March, for the following academic year.
-International students must have achieved a passing score (50 or higher) on the MSU Speaking Test administered by the English Language Center https://elc.msu.edu/tests/msu-speaking-test.
+International students must meet the requirement of proficiency in spoken English before being assigned and/or offered teaching work.
+To see the current English requirement options, go to: https://grad.msu.edu/tap/speak

-Decisions about applicant selection are made by the director of the School of Packaging in consultation with the supervising faculty member for the course.
-To be considered for positions, students must apply each year.
+Decisions about applicant selection are made by the Director of the School of Packaging in consultation with the supervising faculty member for the course.
+To be considered for positions, students must apply each year and sometimes each semester.
 Preference is given to students who have previous TA experience in the School of Packaging, provided the student has performed well in previous assignments and is making good progress towards their degree.
 PhD students in Packaging generally have preference over MS students.
 Students must have the required background for the particular assignment.
 The application form provides the opportunity to rank TA opportunities in order of preference.

 For more information, contact the Packaging Graduate Secretary Susan Barnaby at firstname.lastname@example.org.